 Bonus of visiting during the off-season, the lines to the top are very short and there’s basically now wait.

 Visiting the Montauk Brewery Tap Room is one more activity you should definitely make time for when in Montauk.

 heard of drank their beer, so it’s cool to see where it all started.
 Their Tap Room is actually an old schoolhouse converted into a brewery.
 Go by for a flight, taste their variety of seasonal beers on tap, or pick up a growler to go.
 Cheers!

 That wraps up one way to experience Montauk in a weekend, especially if you opt to visit during the off-season!

 READ NEXT: Weekend Getaway Guide: The Berkshires

-Pin now, plan later!
+Pin now, reference later!